EisenbergEffect/hello-web-components/README.md

 `;
 ```

 > **NOTE:** At this point you may be starting to see the amount of boilerplate involved when creating a Web Component.
 This is because the Web Component standards provide you with the low-level capabilities to create components, but otherwise have no opinions on how you should implement your component internally.
-See the bonus section for one way to address this.
+To eliminate boilerplate, you can build your own helper library [as I teach in my course](https://bluespire.com/p/web-component-engineering), or you can use a library like [FAST](https://www.fast.design/) or [Lit](https://lit.dev/).

 ## Step Six

-1. Leveraging the new standards of Constructible StyleSheets and Adopted StyleSheets, create a `CSSStyleSheet` instance and call `replaceSync` to set its CSS text.
+1. Leveraging Constructible StyleSheets and Adopted StyleSheets, create a `CSSStyleSheet` instance and call `replaceSync` to set its CSS text.
-2. In your element constructor, append your custom styles to the existing `adoptedStyleSheets` of the `shadowRoot`.
+2. In your element constructor, push your custom styles into the existing `adoptedStyleSheets` of the `shadowRoot`.
 3. Refresh your browser to see a fully styled component.

 #### index.js changes